lslumass/HyresBuilder/README.md

-# HyResBuilder: A simple package for building HyRes peptide model.
+# HyresBuilder: A simple package for building HyRes peptide model.
 This package is forked from [PeptideBuilder](https://github.com/clauswilke/PeptideBuilder) and we do some modifications for HyRes.
 Thanks for the contribution of PeptideBuilder.
 Shanlong Li